 In just a few short weeks, we have witnessed a modern-day miracle.
 A Jewish president of Ukraine, Vladimir Zelensky, has shown the world what bitachon looks like.

 He has shown the strength of a "David" against a "Goliath" - that is, the strength of moral conviction and fortitude against unbridled tyranny.
-Certainly, a Jewish emissary of G-d who instantiates the highest level of morals is now leading his country out of enslavement, persecution, and annihilation.
+Certainly, whether he knows it or not, he is a Jewish emissary of G-d instantiating the highest level of morals as he leads his country out of enslavement, persecution, and annihilation.

-Ironically, he shows no prejudice against the Christians in his country, despite the history of pogroms that consumed the lives of countless Jews.
-He shows resolute faith in G-d because every human being is a creation in G-d's image.
-He is a sincere person, not a charlatan.
-A Jew who has risen to the occasion with unalloyed optimism and strength.
-He reminds me of my heritage, the Ruzhiner, whose legacy sustained my family for sixth generations and continues to do so, as I make it a daily practice to have bitachon with every breath I take.
+Ironically, he shows no prejudice against the Christians in his country, despite the history of pogroms that consumed the lives of countless Jews who lived there.
+Instead, he shows resolute faith in G-d because every human being is a creation in G-d's image.

+Zelensky is a sincere person, not a charlatan.
+A Jew who has risen to the occasion with unalloyed optimism and strength, he reminds me of my heritage, the Ruzhiner, whose legacy sustained my family for six generations - and continues to do so, as I make it a daily practice to have bitachon with every breath I take.